 Medical professionals have a legal duty to treat patients in accordance to a recognized “standard of care.”
 When they deviate from this standard, such as when they fail to properly diagnose a condition that should have reasonably been identified, they can be held accountable for their negligence and liable for harm and damages patients suffer as a result.

-At Shrager & Sachs, our Philadelphia medical malpractice lawyers have recovered millions of dollars in compensation on behalf of patients who were injured at the hands of a physicians, nurses, and other health care professionals.
+At Shrager, Sachs, & Blanco, our Philadelphia medical malpractice lawyers have recovered millions of dollars in compensation on behalf of patients who were injured at the hands of a physicians, nurses, and other health care professionals.
 These include patients who suffered preventable harm as the result of a misdiagnosis for a condition that should and could have been correctly detected.

 While medical malpractice cases are hinged on proving that a medical care provider failed to uphold their legal duty, there are a number of unique circumstances and elements that must be addressed depending on the particular type of case involved.
 In regard to a misdiagnosis, there are a few important basic elements that must be met in order to create a successful case: